Visit the Museum

 Our Location

-The Museum is located within the village of Jordan, Ontario.
-Just a short walk down Main Street brings you to the shops and amenities of Jordan Village, including the Jordan Art Gallery, Inn on the Twenty, and the Heritage Giftshop.
-Our site encompasses 1.3 acres of land, bordered by the Niagara escarpment, and directly connects to the Twenty Valley Trail.
-Our site is also home to several historical buildings and commemorative sites, including the Fry House, the Schoolhouse, and Haines Cemetery.
+The Museum is located in the village of Jordan, Ontario.
+A short walk down Main Street brings you to the shops and amenities of Jordan Village, including the Jordan Art Gallery, Inn on the Twenty, and the Heritage Gift Shop.

 3800 Main Street, Jordan Station, Ontario